AEW World Championship

-The AEW World Championship is a professional wrestling world championship created and promoted by the American promotion All Elite Wrestling (AEW).
-It is the promotion's top championship for male singles competitors.
-The title was unveiled on May 25, 2019, and the inaugural champion was Chris Jericho.
-The current champion is MJF, who is in his first reign.
+The AEW World Championship is a men's professional wrestling world championship created and promoted by the American promotion All Elite Wrestling (AEW).
+Unveiled on May 25, 2019, it is the promotion's top championship and is presented as being AEW's most prestigious title.
+Chris Jericho was the inaugural champion.
+The current champion is "Hangman" Adam Page, who is in his second reign.
+He won the title by defeating Jon Moxley in a Texas Death match at All In on July 12, 2025.

 History

-On January 1, 2019, the professional wrestling promotion All Elite Wrestling (AEW) was founded and its inaugural event and pay-per-view (PPV), Double or Nothing, was scheduled for May 25.
+On January 1, 2019, the American professional wrestling promotion All Elite Wrestling (AEW) was founded and its inaugural event and pay-per-view (PPV), Double or Nothing, was scheduled for May 25.
 The unveiling of the promotion's men's world championship was first teased on AEW's YouTube channel on May 22, where actor and comedian Jack Whitehall humorously attempted to reveal the title belt but struggled to get the championship out of its bag.
-During that same video, Whitehall revealed that the winner of Double or Nothing's Buy In pre-show battle royal, called the Casino Battle Royale, would face the winner of the PPV's main event at a future date to determine the inaugural AEW World Champion.
+He subsequently revealed that the winner of Double or Nothing's Buy In pre-show battle royal, called the Casino Battle Royale, would face the winner of the PPV's main event at a future date to determine the inaugural AEW World Champion.
 AEW president Tony Khan confirmed that since the promotion would not have weight divisions, the AEW World Championship was not a "heavyweight championship".
+However, on occasion, the promotion, as well as AEW wrestlers and commentators, have referred to it as the "world heavyweight championship".

 At Double or Nothing, the pre-show Casino Battle Royale was won by "Hangman" Adam Page, while Chris Jericho defeated Kenny Omega in the PPV's main event, setting up the inaugural championship match.
 During the event, pro-wrestling veteran Bret Hart unveiled the AEW World Championship belt.
-Shortly after Double or Nothing, the inaugural championship match was scheduled for AEW's PPV, All Out, on August 31.
-At All Out, Jericho defeated Page in the main event to become the inaugural champion.
+Shortly after Double or Nothing, the inaugural championship match was scheduled for AEW's next major PPV, All Out, on August 31.
+At All Out, Jericho defeated Page in the main event to become the inaugural AEW World Champion.
 The following day, it was reported by Tallahassee Police that the physical championship belt was stolen from Jericho's limousine while he was traveling; it was recovered on September 4.